luismascotto/iptv-m3u-enhancer/README.md

 # IPTV M3U Enhancer (CLI)

-A tiny Go CLI to parse an M3U playlist and write a filtered playlist containing only entries from a specified `group-title`.
+A tiny Go CLI to parse an M3U playlist and write a filtered playlist containing only entries from a specified `group-title`, trying to sort by explicit event start time, or parsing from title.

 ## Build